 How to start growing zucchini vertically

-The first step to growing zucchini vertically is to have all the supplies ready when you plant.
-You’ll want to have the following things available on the day you plant:
+The first thing to do when growing zucchini vertically is to have all the supplies ready when you plant your zucchini seeds.
+For the best results, you’ll want to have the following supplies available on the day you plant:

-Zucchini seeds or your seedling from soil blocking (read my post here on how to do that)
+Zucchini seeds or the seedling you started with soil blocking (read my post here on how to do that)

-Heavy duty steaks – one for each plant – I’ve used this T – Post in the past, but this year I’m trying this garden stake and it seems strong enough
+Heavy duty stakes – one for each plant – I’ve used this T – Post in the past, but this year I’m trying this garden stake and it seems strong enough (do not use a bamboo stake, as I have found those to be flimsier)

 Ties to tie up the plant – Read about my favorite garden plant ties here.
 If you’re in a hurry and just want to buy them, these seem like a great option!